janw4ld/pandoc-example/pandoc-markdown-example/example.md

 \newpage
 # AI assisted text editing
-You can use your university email address or your student ID card to get a free github pro subscription that allows to use GitHub Copilot in VSCode.
+You can use your university email address or your student ID card to get a free github pro subscription that allows u to use GitHub Copilot in VSCode.
 GitHub copilot suggests predictions of what you're going to type, and you can ask it questions in the document or in the comments.
 It can help with git commands, md and latex syntax or even answer general trivia.

 In order to ask a question you need to precede it by "q:" or it might not suggest a response to it.